pegros/PEG_WAV/README.md

 ![Prg Limit](/media/OrgLimit.png)
 ![Object Count](/media/ObjectCount.png)

-For each custom metadata record, only recors with "isActive" set to true are taken into account by the schedulable processes.

 Each configuration relies on a set of static resources to describe the target datasets within Tableau CRM.
 * For the **WAV_Snapshot_CFG** records, the static resources are provided by the package
 * For the **WAV_DataLoad_CFG** records, they need to be added and registered in the custom metadat records, leveraging the standard Tableau CRM [External Data Format](https://resources.docs.salesforce.com/234/latest/en-us/sfdc/pdf/bi_dev_guide_ext_data_format.pdf)